 At New Focus Academy, we believe that every day is a new opportunity for growth and exploration.
 Here are some of the ways we help students thrive:

 - Academic Success: The first step toward a diploma is developing a passion for learning and a willingness to tackle challenging problems.
 We use engaging, hands-on settings to teach traditional subjects—including math, language arts, and social studies—as well as practical skills like balancing a budget, managing schedules, and collaborating with a team.

 - Community Engagement: Bonding with your peers is easier when they understand what you’ve been through.
-We cultivate a respectful, nurturing environment where every young man can share his feelings and interests without judgement.
+We cultivate a respectful, nurturing environment where every student can share their feelings and interests without judgement.
 By interacting successfully with their peers, our students develop social skills that will stick with them long after they leave our care.